No Scent No Colour Gentle Shampoo 1000ml

 - Localised radiotherapy can cause hair loss in the treated area.
 In breast cancer this includes the armpits.
 When the head is treated with radiotherapy, particularly in the treatment of brain tumours, hair follicles in direct contact are permanently destroyed.
 In many cases hair transplantation can be successful, but, as with other forms of cosmetic surgery, it’s essential that you are referred to the best specialists.

 We ship throughout Europe and Rest of World, find more information.
+Please note that from 1 January 2021, all orders delivered to the EU will be subject to customs charges upon arrival.

 Exchanges or refunds can be arranged for unopened, unused product, if accompanied with original order number / confirmation / invoice, within 28 days.